2025

 Cyprian and Hayley got their PPLs

-It was a pretty good summer with some amazing long distance cross country flights - one of which can be seen below:
+It was a pretty good summer with some amazing long distance cross country flights - one of which can be seen below (puts my Barmby Moor out and return to shame):

 All Change…